 Judges hear cases in juvenile court.
 There are prosecutors and defense attorneys, but no juries.
 Juvenile court proceedings are generally confidential.

 On September 30, 2018, California Governor Jerry Brown signed into law SB 439.
 This bill only allows the court to assume jurisdiction over a minor under 12 years old, if that child is charged with murder or rape, sodomy, oral copulation, or sexual penetration by force, violence, or threat of great bodily harm.
+Otherwise, kids under 12 do not get tried in juvenile court.

 Juvenile court lingo